man in his 40s doing a beginner workout at home in a living room

 We earn a commission if you make a purchase, at no additional cost to you.

-How to Build Week by Week (The Simple Progressive Plan)
+Your Progressive Workout Plan: How to Build Week by Week

-Once you have completed week one and felt good doing it, here is how you keep moving forward without blowing yourself up.
+Once you have completed week one and felt good doing it, here is how you keep moving forward.
+This is where your progressive workout plan begins — and where the real transformation happens.

-In practice, that means very small, very manageable changes.
+In practice, that means very small, very manageable changes week to week.
 Here is what it looks like:

 Week 2